sayanarijit/sayanarijit.github.io/src/site/notes/Vim.md

 As you might have heard, Vim is hard.
 But if you spend significant part of your daily life typing code on a keyboard, you will appreciate Vim just for existing.

 Once you start using and customizing (neo)vim and get used to the conveniences, you will find it more and more difficult switching to a non-vim workflow.
-Thus, after few months or years, you will end up with a huge vim configuration file in your [[dotfiles]] repository.
+Thus, after a few months, you will end up with a huge vim configuration file in your [[dotfiles]] repository.

 ## Alternatives